Glossary of terms

 ADHD: Attention Deficit Hyperactivity Disorder is a group of behavioural symptoms that include inattentiveness, hyperactivity and impulsiveness.

-Annual Review: A review of a statement of Special Educational Needs (now being replaced by an Education Health Care (EHC) plan), which an education authority must undertake at least every 12 months.
+Annual Review: A review of an Education Health Care (EHC) plan, which an education authority must undertake at least every 12 months.

 ASD: Autistic Spectrum Disorder is a developmental disability that affects how a person communicates with, and relates to other people.
 It also affects how they make sense of the world around them.